airhadoken/airhadoken.github.io/_posts/2015-04-09-css3-fun-website.md

 * Flex provides no support for stretching or shrinking text.
 * Flex is new enough to still have little browser based gotchas.
 * Problems with flex are usually solved with [massive capital investment in more flex boxes](https://www.youtube.com/watch?v=nEI19kJ5GfU).
+* Safari/Webkit is dragging tail on properly supporting flex without vendor prefixes.
+(This is a pet peeve of mine; vendor prefixes should be dropped as soon as all platforms support a feature, regardless of whether the feature is a standard or not)

 ```css
   .card .item {